nxjosh/TypeScript/README.md

     return num;
 }

-// and when you call it, TypeScript automatically infers the throws from the called function function test() /* throws TypeError, RangeError */ { // ✅ Valid - automatically inferred from parseNumber
+// and when you call it, TypeScript will check if the function throws the correct error types function test() { // ❌ Error: Function does not declare throws
     parseNumber('123');
 }

-function test2() throws { // ✅ Valid - explicit empty throws clause allows any exceptions
+function test2() throws { // ✅ Valid - no error, pass through any exceptions
     parseNumber('123');
 }
 ```